 Stop Tracking by Avoiding Bad Apps

-Facebook can’t track you if you never use their service.
+It’s possible to (mostly) stop Facebook from tracking you if you simply never use their service.
 You may think you’re missing out on fun conversations by not joining the club, but in reality you’re just keeping your identity and your activity secure.
 Avoid the following services known to track information, then replace them with better alternatives.

 Websites and Apps to Avoid